-- Solar Field/Solar Arrays (Note that the foundations, mounting structures and module types would be confirmed during detail design, however, would remain within the proposed development footprint and be up to approximately 3.5m in height); - Internal access roads (noting that existing farm roads would be used as far as possible, and that the maximum road width would be up to approximately 10m); - A main access road and a construction access road (noting that existing farm roads/jeep tracks would be used as far as possible, and the road width would be up to approximately 10m); - Internal electrical reticulation (i.e., low- and medium voltage lines) to be placed underground where feasible; - An on-site substation hub and associated infrastructure (such as substation, transformation infrastructure, collector infrastructure, stepup infrastructure, battery energy storage system etc.) including auxiliary buildings (such as operation & maintenance buildings, admin buildings, workshops, gatehouse, security building, offices, visitor centre, warehouses, etc.) contained within up to approximately an 8 ha footprint; and - Perimeter fencing.
+- Solar Field/Solar Arrays (Note that the foundations, mounting structures and module types would be confirmed during detail design, however, would remain within the proposed development footprint and be up to approximately 3.5m in height); - Internal access roads (noting that existing farm roads would be used as far as possible, and that the maximum road width would be up to approximately 10m); - An access road (noting that existing farm roads would be used as far as possible, and the road width would be up to approximately 10m).
+Two alternative access roads are under assessment; - Internal electrical reticulation (i.e., low- and medium voltage lines) to be placed underground where feasible; - An on-site substation hub and associated infrastructure (such as substation, transformation infrastructure, collector infrastructure, stepup infrastructure, battery energy storage system etc.) including auxiliary buildings (such as operation & maintenance buildings, admin buildings, workshops, gatehouse, security building, offices, visitor centre, warehouses, etc.) contained within up to approximately a 3 ha footprint; and - Perimeter fencing.